Custom open-die forgings and seamless rolled rings to ASTM B637 / AMS 5872 / AMS 5766.

 Jiangsu Liangyi normally carries a small stock of VIM/ESR Nimonic 80A billet (typically 200–400 mm round, 200–1,000 kg pieces) to reduce lead time for small bar and ring orders.
 Stock levels vary — contact us with your size and quantity and we will confirm availability immediately.
 All production forgings are produced as per all clients drawing.

 For Nimonic 80A (Alloy 80A / UNS N07080), VIM/ESR (electro-slag remelting) is the standard melt route — it removes sulphide inclusions and improves transverse toughness, and is suitable for most gas turbine, steam turbine, fastener, and pressure vessel applications.
-VIM/VAR (vacuum arc remelting) produces even lower inclusion counts and is required for nuclear components under ASME BPVC Section III and some aerospace life-critical parts.
+VIM/VAR (vacuum arc remelting) produces even lower inclusion counts and is typically specified for the most demanding aerospace life-critical parts and similar applications.
 At Jiangsu Liangyi, VIM/VAR typically adds 15–25% to material cost and 5–7 working days to lead time.

 Jiangsu Liangyi has in-house turning, boring, and milling capacity for Nimonic 80A forgings.
 Parts can be supplied in any of: rough forged (with machining allowance to drawing), rough turned (round/ring to close diameter), or finish machined (to final drawing dimensions).
 For complex machined shapes, please share drawings at quotation stage so we can confirm our capability.